meteor/galaxy-docs/source/base-image-packages.md

 <h2 id="packages">Installed packages</h2>

 The current Galaxy default base image runs Ubuntu 14.04 LTS and comes with a set of packages pre-installed.
-Please note that package versions are not frozen and may be updated at any time.
+Please note that in theory the package versions are not frozen and may be updated at any time.
+However, in practice, we know that many of our users may implicitly rely on the (increasingly outdated) versions of packages in the default base image.
+As of now, we plan to continue our implicit policy of never upgrading the Ubuntu packages on the default base image.
+Users who want newer versions of these packages should create a [custom base image](/custom-base-images.html) instead.

-Now that [custom base images](/custom-base-images.html) are available, we may remove some of these packages from the default base image, with appropriate warning.
-While it's convenient to have these packages available, users don't have precise control over their versions; custom base images are a more powerful mechanism for installing packages like these ones.

 Packages useful as part of the build process:
 - [build-essential](http://packages.ubuntu.com/trusty/build-essential)